octave-online/octave-online-server/README.md

 You are welcome to send pull requests for consideration for addition to Octave Online Server.
 Pull requests are not guaranteed to be accepted; if in doubt, you should open an issue to discuss your idea before spending time writing your pull request.

+### Contributor License Agreement

+Like many projects distributed with copyleft licenses such as AGPL, contributors to Octave Online Server must sign a Contributor License Agreement (CLA).
+The terms of the [Octave Online CLA](cla-assistant.io/octave-online/octave-online-server) are taken from [The Apache Software Foundation CLA](https://www.apache.org/licenses/contributor-agreements.html).
+Having a CLA in place enables Octave Online Server to be distributed with alternate licensing schemes, including commercial licenses that help keep the project afloat.

 ### Style

 If in doubt on style, follow the convention of the file you are editing.